Quick Answer: Palazzo Is Usually Better, But Venetian Can Be the Better Value

 Final Verdict: Venetian vs Palazzo

-Palazzo is the better choice for most travelers who want a calmer, more polished stay.
+Palazzo is the better choice for most travelers who want consistency and a quieter stay.

 If pricing is similar, choose Palazzo.
 If Venetian is meaningfully cheaper, it becomes the better overall value.